huypl53/logseq-research/pages/MagMax.md

 - Keywords
 	- [[Model merging]]
 - Contributions
+	- experience that **weight averaging and random weight selection - work surprisingly well**
 	- combine **sequential fine-tuning** with a **maximum magnitude weight selection** for effective knowledge integration across tasks.
-	- experience that **weight averaging and random weight selection - work surprisingly well**
+		- $\tau_i = \theta_i - \theta_0$ is the *task vector* of task i-th.
+For each parameter $p\in\{1,2,\dots,d\}$, select the max magnitude over all the tasks' vectors to update $\tau_{MAGMAX}^{p}$
+	- $\mathcal{H}_1$: parameters that change the most during finetuning are the most important for the task. observe that only **a small fraction of high-magnitude parameters** in task vectors are **relevant for the model** performance.
+Keeping only 20% of the highest magnitude parameters yields results similar to fully fine-tuned models
+	- $\mathcal{H}_2$: sequential fine-tuning reduces sign conflicts. when finetuning model on several tasks, sometimes observe a **disagreement between the directions of tasks-specific updates**.
+Such a situation is denoted as *sign conflict*, as different task vectors have inconsistent signs for the same parameters
+	-
 - Survey
 	- Old CL approaches
 		- retain knowledge from previous task
 		- grow network while learning new tasks
 		- replay buffer
-	- others works: They fine-tune pre-trained models independently for each task foregoing the potential of knowledge transfer.
+	- others works: They fine-tune pre-trained models independently for each task **foregoing the potential** of knowledge transfer.
 - Vocab
 	- **seamlessly consolidate the knowledge** after the training on new tasks